Tsuchihasi2/crontest/README.md

 # crontest

 This is a repository for sync testing.
-Can you pull this repository?
+Were you able to sync this repository?